 - Best low-impact:

 - Best pistol:

-The Tippmann Cronus line is an excellent way for beginners to get into the game with a reliable marker that won’t break the bank.
+The Tippmann Cronus line is an excellent way for beginners to get into the game with a reliable marker.
 It’s also a great choice as a secondary paintball gun with high-end features and plenty of customization options for later.

 It includes a removable barrel shield and stock with plenty of room for customization, including red dots and grips.
 The high-impact composite housing is highly durable and realistic, with an aggressively tactical style.
 It’s comfortably weighted, and an in-line bolt system keeps things straightforward and reliable.